-EA currently has research ongoing on crayfish plague and section 30 consents (Section 30 of the Salmon and Freshwater Fisheries Act, 1975 requires that any person introduction fish or spawn fish into an inland water obtains the prior written consent of the Environment Agency).
+Environment Agency currently has research ongoing on crayfish plague and Section 30 consents.
+(Section 30 of the Salmon and Freshwater Fisheries Act, 1975 requires that any person introducing fish or spawn fish into an inland water obtains the prior written consent of the Environment Agency).